yuri-sevatz/cyber_breach/README.md

 ## Runtime Dependencies

-For the OCR to work, you will also need a copy of the the Tesseract Latin script training data from Google:
+For the OCR to work, you will also need a copy of the the Tesseract Latin script training data from Google.
+This data is already included in all pre-built releases.

 https://github.com/tesseract-ocr/tessdata_best/blob/master/script/Latin.traineddata

-This data is used for character recognition of the fixed size hexadecimal characters, in the matrix and sequence boxes.
+The training data is used for character recognition of the fixed size hexadecimal characters, in the matrix and sequence boxes.

 ### Windows